-A total of over 22,780 fish were landed in 2012.
+A total of 19,302 fish (excluding syngnathids) were landed in 2013.
 Collectors in this ornamental fishery can earn a high return from the capture of very small quantities of individuals.
-Therefore, the catches are small in comparison to the more common, foodfish fisheries.
+Therefore, the catches are small in comparison to the more common, food-fish fisheries.
 Fishers report the level of catch as either - kg, numbers or litres depending upon the species or species group involved (Marine Aquarium Fish Table 1).
-The reported landings of aquarium fish for 2012 were higher than those reported in 2009 (18,575) and 2011 (19,776), but lower that those reported in 2010 (25,708).
+The reported landings of aquarium fish for 2013 were lower than those reported in 2012 (22,780), 2011 (19,776) and in 2010 (25,708), but were higher than that reported in 2009 (18,575).
+Although all catches in these years are somewhat similar.

-The main fish species landed in 2012 were scribbled angelfish (Chaetodontoplus duboulayi) and green chromis (Chromis cinerascens) (Marine Aquarium Fish Table 2).
-Likewise, the main coral species landed in 2012 were the coral like anemones of the Corallimorpharia (Marine Aquarium Fish Table 3).
+The main fish (excluding syngnathids) species landed in 2013 were damselfish of the Chromis genus and the scribbled angelfish (Chaetodontoplus duboulayi) (Marine Aquarium Fish Table 2).
+Likewise, the main coral species landed in 2013 were the coral like anemones of the Corallimorphus genus (Marine Aquarium Fish Table 3).
 The numbers of fish species and the weight of coral species landed vary from year to year depending on market demand.

 The syngnathid catch was low and stable between 2009 and 2010 (i.e. 340 and 338 respectively).
-However, the syngnathid catches in 2012 (1,232) are similar to the catch levels reported in 2011 (1,138) and 2008 (1,218).
+However, the syngnathid catches in 2013 (1,635) are slightly higher in comparison and are similar to the catch levels reported in 2012 (1,232), 2011 (1,138) and 2008 (1,218).

-In 2012, 9 licences reported some level of activity (effort).
-Effort in the fishery has decreased from 981 fishing days (2007) to 475 fishing days in 2012, with 61 fishing days of this total effort being exclusively for land hermit crabs only.
+In 2013, 10 licences reported some level of activity (effort).
+Effort in the fishery has decreased from 981 fishing days (2007) to 494 fishing days in 2013, with 61 fishing days of this total effort being exclusively for land hermit crabs only.
 Effort in the fishery is concentrated in a number of discrete areas adjacent to the limited number of boat landing sites along the Western Australian coastline.

 The level of effort in the MAF includes effort of both MAF licensees and also those fishers that hold an exemption authorisation to collect land hermit crabs, Coenobita variabilis.
-In 2012, of the 5 land hermit crab exemption holders, 3 collectors reported some level of activity.
+In 2013, of the 5 land hermit crab exemption holders, 4 collectors reported some level of activity.